 On Twitter: @TroyKnauss

-Troy is a partner in a number of angel funds and networks that invest in high-growth and turnaround companies.
-Troy has over 20 years of experience in family, growth, and start-up businesses.
-In addition to his fund activities, Troy is an exited entrepreneur with start-up and growth management experience in food processing, brand building, software development, and eCommerce sales channels.
-Troy is an active investor in multiple companies.
+Troy Knauss is a partner in a number of Angel funds and networks that invest in high-growth and turnaround companies.
+In addition to his fund activities, Troy is an exited-entrepreneur with start-up and growth management experience in food processing, metal fabrication and structures, gaming and software development, and eCommerce sales platforms.
+Troy is an active investor in over forty portfolio companies.

 On Twitter: @JohnAMay

 John May is the managing partner of New Vantage Group, a McLean, Virginia, firm that innovatively mobilizes private equity into early-stage companies and provides advisory services to both funds and private investors.
 John has been at the forefront of the angel investor movement.
 His experience in private equity capital over the past 25 years ranges from venture capital fund management to angel investing to overseas consulting.

 In 1991, he co-founded the Investors' Circle, a national nonprofit group of 150 family and institutional investors working to grow the social venture capital industry.
 In 1999, he co-founded The Dinner Club, an investment group of 60 regional angels who collectively invest in early-stage ventures, followed by the eMedia Club and, the Washington Dinner Club in 2000.
 In 2003, he created Active Angel Investors, a mid-Atlantic fund with 60 active angels.
 It was merged into New Dominion Angels in 2012, where he is a managing partner.
 He was managing general partner of Calvert Social Venture Partners LP, the Mid-Atlantic Fund of Funds LP, and an advisor to three other early-stage funds.
 In 2006, he became a director and general partner in Seraphim Capital, a 30 million £ venture fund based in London.